 The result?
 Increased customer engagement and interaction.
 68% of customers say they would spend more time at a retailer if they could shop with AR.
 Brands like Nike have been using AR in their stores and are seeing a quantum leap in revenue.

-But what exactly is AR technology, and how is it being used in retail?
+But what exactly is AR technology, and how AR and VR are used in fashion retail?

 In this guide, we’ll explore the benefits of AR in retail and explain how it has changed the retail industry.
 We’ll also provide examples of brands extensively using AR to boost retail experience and how you can implement it in your store.